microsoft/azuredevopslabs/labs/vsts/packagemanagement/readme.md

 It is also important to take care of package versioning, so developers know which version of the package is the latest, previous versions, and the one they are using as well as the differences between them.

 We will publish packages to the feed with an automated build.
-So we will start creating a new Build definition (check Continous integration lab for more details).
+So we will start creating a new Build definition (check Continuous integration lab for more details).

 1. We will start from the Visual Studio build template.
 Select the template **Visual Studio build** by creating a new build definition.